 Well, let’s look at their business and see what it takes and where the roles are.

 Learn Netflix’s history

 As always, newer generations are entering the job market.
 With some of the largest tech companies being relatively new, it’s possible new graduates aren’t aware of their history.
 In fact, well bootcamp graduates tend to skew older than recent computer science graduates, it’s very possible many haven’t heard of Blockbuster, and thus aren’t aware of why Netflix was founded.

-Marc Randolph and Reed Hastings founded Netflix in 1997.
-Originally the company rented DVDs to people by posting them.
-People would then mail back the DVD when they were done.
+Back in 1997, Marc Randolph and Reed Hastings founded Netflix. as a company that rented DVDs to people through the mail.
+Subscribers would add moves to their queue and Netflix would send them to them to the user, who would then mail back the DVD when they were done.

-Out of the biggest brand names in the world, Netflix is relatively small.
-So it’s much harder to find a job with them.
-But they need to hire someone, so maybe it’ll be you.
+But, while Netflix is one of the biggest brand names in the world, it’s a relatively small company compared to others like Google and Apple.
+That makes it much harder to find a job, but they need to hire, so maybe their next will be you.

 The best team to look at is their core engineering team.
-The others start to stray away from traditional programming and dabble in other aspects of networking and computing.
-But they’re worth checking out.
-Either way, there aren’t many jobs.
-Just under 100.
+Other similar teams start to stray away from traditional programming and dabble in other aspects of networking and computing.

 What are the big trends Netflix looks for?